m4r35n357/ODE-Playground/README.md

 ## Pure c99 (plus OpenGL)

 The programs can be built either with Clang or GCC.
-All console programs are written to and depend _only_ on the c99 standard and library.
+All console programs are written to and depend _only_ on the c99 standard and library (strictly speaking, the WG14/N1256 _draft_ standard!).
-External dependencies (OpenGL, FreeGLUT & GLEW) are only needed for plotters (*-gl).
+External dependencies (OpenGL, FreeGLUT & GLEW) are only needed for the OpenGL plotters (*-gl).

 All simulation floating point operations are executed in _long double_ precision.
 This gives a choice of precision and performance on different platforms.